Planet makes a surprise photobomb

-Category: Space Hits: 2Artist’s concept showing a telescope looking at the Southern Hemisphere’s constellation Lupus the Wolf, as an astronomer examines CHEOPS, a space telescope that studies exoplanets.
+Category: Space Hits: 9Artist’s concept showing a telescope looking at the Southern Hemisphere’s constellation Lupus the Wolf, as an astronomer examines CHEOPS, a space telescope that studies exoplanets.
 Image via University of Bern/ Francois Schuiten/ Laurent Durieux.

 Astronomers said on June 28, 2021 that they were observing two planets orbiting a star some 50 light-years away, when a 3rd planet made a surprise photobomb of their image.
 The star is Nu2 Lupi.
 It’s visible with the unaided eye from Earth’s Southern Hemisphere, in the constellation Lupus the Wolf.
 Astronomers discovered the three planets around the star in 2019, whose “years” or orbital periods lasted 12, 28 and 107 days.
 Astronomers knew the two planets closest to the star would be visible as they transited – or crossed in front of – the star’s bright surface.
 But the appearance of the outermost known planet was a welcome surprise.